DoctorWkt/pdp7-unix/README.md

 `make pdp7`

-to run pdp-unix from the pdp7-unix source tree
+On 64-bit systems, you may need to set the C compiler's optimisation level to -O1.
+To run pdp-unix from the pdp7-unix source tree, do:

 `make run`

 Press `ctl-e` to break out the simulator into simh

-A typical pdp7-unix on simh looks like:
+A typical pdp7-unix session on simh looks like:

 <pre>
 pdp7 unixv0.simh